nasierras/Symbionte_UN/readme.md

 ### Mass flow
 For mass flow, it becomes handy to use the public data for the compressors available in software and technical web pages and calculate the mass flow according to the AHRI-540 standard and AHRI-571.
 This gives to the algorithm a point to evaluate a good approach to a real condition of mass flow without installing any more instrumentation such a flow meter.
 The mass flow $\dot{m}$ by the compression group (formed by $k$ compressors) is calculated according to the product of the fraction of power ($P_{i}$) and the activation signal obtained from the compressor state (ON/ OFF).
 To estimate the actual value in the system, simple modelling of the evaporator is used.
-The mass flow m¯˙ required by the $p$ evaporators in the suction group is calculated according to the product of the fraction of load ($Q_{i}$), the sensible heat ratio (SHR) and the activation signal obtained from the solenoid state (ON/ OFF).
-Side effects of the error in the mass flow, system will face:
+The mass flow $\dot{m}$ required by the $p$ evaporators in the suction group is calculated according to the product of the fraction of load ($Q_{i}$), the sensible heat ratio (SHR) and the activation signal obtained from the solenoid state (ON/ OFF).
-- Changes in cooling capacity: A high mass flow rate generally results in a higher cooling capacity, but without a good system to handle liquid flood back in the compressor inlet, it would increase rate of wearing of the compression sets.
-But a low mass flow rate can result in reduced cooling capacity, as less refrigerant circulates through the system, limiting heat absorption and transfer.
--	Risk of freezing: In some cases, a low mass flow rate can lead to the risk of evaporator coil freezing, as the refrigerant may not adequately absorb heat from the air or process being cooled.

 ## Diagnostics sheet
 ### Pressures